 Getting an OAuth 2.0 Access Token

 Providers must use OAuth 2.0 to authenticate the user.
-Each API call requires an AccessToken header that is set to the OAuth access token.
+Each API call requires an AccessToken header that is sent to the OAuth access token.

 The provider may choose to use either the implicit grant flow or authorization code grant flow depending on their usage.
 For one time or short-term access, use the implicit grant flow.
 The token is short lived and will expire in minutes or seconds as determined by the authentication service.
 Web applications should not use the implicit flow.